tosbery/alx-low_level_programmin/0x08-recursion/README.md

 Write a function that prints a string, followed by a new line. break;
 Write a function that prints a string in reverse. break;
+Write a function that returns the length of a string. break;